rspears74/ToastNotifications/README.md

   ToastNotifications v2 has lots of configuration options for its position, lifetime, messages and many others, this document describe them all.

 * [Strongly named assemblies](https://github.com/raflop/ToastNotifications/blob/master-v2/Docs/StronglyNamedAssemblies.md)
-    ToastNotifications v2 has lots of configuration options for its position, lifetime, messages and many others, this document describe them all.
+  ToastNotifications v2 assembies are signed.

 ## Contributors